harshapeddinidi/Data-Science/README.md

 # Data-Science
-Projects to understand the basics of python libraries (ML)
+Projects to understand the basics of python libraries (Data Science and ML)